omidshabab/text_image_api/README.md

 - Strict null checks
 - No unchecked indexed access

-## Limitations
+## Features

-- Maximum 5 lines of text per image
+- ✅ **Automatic Pagination**: Like Word or Google Docs, long texts are automatically split across multiple pages
+- ✅ **Customizable Dimensions**: Set any width and height (100-10000 pixels)
+- ✅ **Customizable Styling**: Control colors, font size, spacing, and padding
+- ✅ **RTL Support**: Full support for Persian and Arabic text with proper reshaping
-- Text is automatically wrapped to fit within the canvas
+- ✅ **Intelligent Text Wrapping**: Text automatically wraps to fit within the canvas width
-- Currently optimized for Persian/Arabic text (RTL)
-- Requires Liara object storage or UploadThing account for image hosting
+- ✅ **No Line Limits**: No artificial limits - text can span as many pages as needed
+- ✅ **Professional Layout**: Each page is centered and properly formatted

 ## Deployment